-With all the stores going with online ordering – both pickup and delivery, its easy to see all the prices online and deciding who has the best prices.
+With all the stores going with online ordering – both pickup and delivery, it’s easy to see all the prices online and decide who has the best prices.

-If you are not a fan of letting someone else pick out your food, then go with the best prices and plan ahead.
+If you do not like letting someone else pick out your food, go with the best prices and plan ahead.
 Then choose less pricey foods and go to the store less often.

 Consider a plant based diet.
 You could save at least half of your grocery budget this way.

-Turn down your hot water heater so when you have it on full blast, its as hot as oyu want it.
-That way the hot water isn’t being heated for no reason.
+Turn down your water heater so it’s as hot as you want when it is on full blast.
+That way, the hot water isn’t being heated for no reason.

-Better than this, purchase an on demand hot water heater.
+Better than this, purchase an on-demand water heater.
 The water is heated as you need it.
-You are not heating an entire tank of water just to let it sit there and reheat.
+You are not heating an entire water tank just to let it sit there and reheat.

 Negotiate Current Bills

-I do this a couple times per year.
-I will call auto insurance, sell phone providers, and Sirius XM at least once per year to get a better deal.
+I do this a couple of times per year.
+I will call auto insurance, cell phone providers, and Sirius XM at least once yearly to get a better deal.

-I got our cell phones reduced $35 a month and my son (who uses the majority of our data) who has a job is paying me for half of the bill.
-Without him on our plan, re could be saving over $100 a month.
+I got our cell phones reduced by $35 a month, and my son (who uses most of our data), who has a job, is paying me for half of the bill.
+Without him on our plan, we could save over $100 monthly.

-One thing I want to look into is the big family plans where everyone gets unlimited everything.
-That way my oldest and his wife can all go in on the same plan and save even more.
+I want to look into the big family plans where everyone gets unlimited everything.
+That way, my oldest and his wife can all go in on the same plan and save even more.